FHanus/ESP-IDF-Notes/ESP32 Software Setup/Arduino IDE/README.md

 This part of the repository describes the necessary steps of setting up Arduino IDE for ESP32 programming.

 ## Arduino IDE installation
-Head to the Arduino website https://www.arduino.cc/en/software and from the "DOWNLOAD OPTIONS" select one that is the most suitable for you.
+* Head to the Arduino website https://www.arduino.cc/en/software and from the "DOWNLOAD OPTIONS" select one that is the most suitable for you.

-Note that the best way to download the Windows Arduino IDE application is by using the "Windows" option and ignoring the "Windows app" option that leads to Microsoft Store.
+* Note that the best way to download the Windows Arduino IDE application is by using the "Windows" option and ignoring the "Windows app" option that leads to Microsoft Store.

+## Arduino IDE ESP32 board setup